algorealmInc/Triggr/README.md

     }
 }
 ```
----

 4. Writing Event data directly into the database.
-Triggr is able to understand when real-time event data need to be stored:
+Triggr is able to understand when real-time event data need to be stored.
+Here it is important to make sure the write event is specified correctly as typographical error would prevent the triggers from being fired:

 ```rust
 /* Events defined in your contract */